Xcash-Labs/xcashlabs-docs/docs/en/interacting/dpops/node-installation.md

 - Create and synchronize the delegate wallet

 !!! info
-    Initial synchronization may take several hours depending on system performance and network speed.
+    Initial synchronization may take a while depending on system performance and network speed.

 Once complete, your delegate wallet details will be displayed.